chelseakomlo/rust_kata/README.md

 ### Purpose

-To lwarn non-trivial Rust, fight with the borrow checker, and see some nice qualities of Rust and how that applies to tor.
+To learn non-trivial Rust, fight with the borrow checker, and see some nice qualities of Rust and how that applies to tor.

 ### The exercise